Network Topology Optimization via Deep Reinforcement Learning: Problem definition

-Fig. \ref{fig:example_network_planning} below gives a concrete example of a network topology.
-In this example, there are three different types of nodes, denoted as type-$T$, type-$H$ and type-$J$, corresponding to nodes with different functionalities.
+Fig. \ref{fig:example_network_planning} gives a concrete example of a network topology.
+In this example, there are three different types of nodes, denoted as type-$T$ (orange), type-$H$ (red) and type-$J$ (blue), corresponding to nodes with different functionalities.
+In this example, the construction of such a network topology has many constraints.
 The distance constraint \eqref{eq:con-phy} in this example means that any edge connecting two nodes is bounded by a maximum distance.
 The constraint \eqref{eq:con-load} means that the aggregation of average traffic volume in type-$H$ nodes is no larger than the maximum utilization of type-$T$ nodes.
-Constraint \eqref{eq:con-feasibility} here requires that if a type-$J$ node and a type-$H$ node are connected, the maximum utilization, denoted by $U_{\max}(\cdot)$ (see Section \ref{chap:casestudy}), of the type-$J$ node is no larger than that of the type-$H$ node for workload balance, e.g., $U_{\max}(12)\le U_{\max}(9)$.
+Take one requirement in Constraint \eqref{eq:con-feasibility} as an example, if a type-$J$ node and a type-$H$ node are connected, the maximum utilization, denoted by $U_{\max}(\cdot)$ (see Section \ref{chap:casestudy}), of the type-$J$ node is no larger than that of the type-$H$ node for workload balance, e.g., $U_{\max}(v_{12})\le U_{\max}(v_{9})$.

-Note that our $\mathtt{NetTopoOpt}$ problem \eqref{eq:obj} is general and offers a framework for network topology optimization.
-However, from the definition and description of constraints, we see that the problem involves a complex combinatorial objective function and nonlinear constraints.
-As a result, existing heuristic optimization algorithms mostly lead to sub-optimal solutions.
-Besides, exact search algorithms will incur large computation complexity.
+{Note that our $\mathtt{NetTopoOpt}$ problem \eqref{eq:obj} is a general and abstract formulation, and offers a modeling framework for network topology optimization. } However, from the definition and description of constraints, we see that the problem involves a complex combinatorial objective function and nonlinear constraints.
+As a result, existing algorithms, e.g., \cite{bondarenko2019optimization} and \cite{lou2011minimizing}, either cannot handle such complex functions or mostly lead to sub-optimal solutions and incur large computation complexity.
 Therefore, there is a strong need to design efficient algorithms.

-Below, we describe our novel deep reinforcement learning based method.
+{Below, we describe our novel DRL-based method to handle general network topology optimization problems.
 Our method builds upon the generalization power of neural networks and introduces techniques for handling the heavy computation requirement due to complex network structure.
+In the case study, we will show how the procedure can be implemented when giving a specific problem.}